Skip to content

 We have a range of accommodation options available to international students.
 You can choose to live in our halls of residence in Cheltenham and Gloucester, or explore university-approved private housing and lodgings.

-If you will be studying an undergraduate or postgraduate taught programme (including the first year of Professional Masters by Research programmes), you are required to secure accommodation in the Cheltenham or Gloucester areas, or at the very least within a reasonable, commutable distance, no more than one hour away from your home campus.
+Please note, if you will be studying an undergraduate or postgraduate taught programme (including the first year of Professional Masters by Research programmes), you are required to secure accommodation in the Cheltenham or Gloucester areas, or at the very least within a reasonable, commutable distance, no more than one hour away from your home campus.
 If the location of your chosen accommodation negatively impacts your ability to meet the university’s attendance requirements, your visa sponsorship may be withdrawn.

 Setting up your University Network Account